 Like all great personal accomplishments, leadership is something you must work relentlessly to get better at.
 Even then, the gains are incremental at best and always subject to setbacks.
 Just when you think you’ve figured the leadership puzzle out, you do something kind of dumb like compromise one of your own rules, rip into one of your employees in public, or launch a new project and then tell everyone about it.

 There may be no limit to the number of faux pas a leader can commit, but with determination and a commitment to personal change, all leaders can find that elusive path to integrity, improved communication and good judgment.

 Collectively, it is the leader’s thinking and behavior that defines a company and its culture.
 The challenge is getting a leader to shed the stuff that detracts and interferes with a company’s ability to perform at optimum levels of consistency.

 For leaders of companies large and small, functional and dysfunctional, I offer the following no-compromise leadership daily workout program:

 - Set the drumbeat: If you want your company to move faster, beat the drum faster.
 Everyone needs help keeping up with the beat that establishes your company’s rhythm and sense of urgency.
-If your sense of urgency dial is set on ten - it’s your job to set everyone’s sense of urgency dial on ten.
-No compromise.
+If your sense of urgency dial is set on ten, it’s your job to set everyone’s sense of urgency dial on ten.

-- Trim your “tough decision” checklist: Every leader has a list of tough decisions that need to be made.
+- Trim your tough decision checklist: Every leader has a list of tough decisions that need to be made.
 Procrastination makes every tough decision tougher.
 Pick one on your list and commit to checking it off.
 Before you know it, you’ll have less stress and see that many of those tough decisions weren’t so tough after all.
-No compromise.